bkwong1990/PygamePrimerFishBomb/README.md

 * title_session.py: A python file containing code needed to run the title screen
 * config_session.py: A python file allowing the user to adjust game settings
 * config_helper.py: Includes functions to read and write the config.json file
+* input_score_session.py: Gets keyboard input from the user to enter a name for their highscore
+* view_scores_session.py: Shows a list of the top five scores
+* score_helper.py: Includes functions to load and save high scores

 # To-do list

 * Add a short synopsis
 * Add a tutorial
-* Implement a way to record the top 5 scores
 * Credits for assets
 * Export the game to a convenient executable
 * Release by Jan 10 2020